CastawayLabs/lamp-docker/readme.md

 An interesting topic with docker, we've solved it by sending the log files to [papertrail](papertrailapp.com).
 Setting a hostname will ensure you know which log container to look at when required, and not having to dig around with `docker cp` etc.

+Set this environment variable to enable logging:
+- `RSYSLOG=*.* @logs2.papertrailapp.com:12345`

 Tips and tricks
 ---------------

 - Export log files from docker: `docker cp domain.com:/var/log domain.com_logs`
+- Look for messages at boot for diagnostics.
+It will say something about mandrill if its enabled, and something about RSYSLOG when you enable logging.